Ashley Montagu: Man's Most Dangerous Myth: The Fallacy of Race

 One of his works, Man's Most Dangerous Myth, was written in 1942, when race was considered the determinant of people's character and intelligence.
 Montagu presented a unique theory for his time: "in biology race is defined as a subdivision of species which inherits physical characteristics distinguishing it from other populations of the species.
 In this sense there are many human 'races.'
 But this is not the sense in which many anthropologists, race-classifiers, and racists have used the term."
 He admits that in a biological sense, there is the existence of races within mankind.
 However, he also believes that not all of mankind can be classified.
 Part of his reasoning has to do with mixed origin, which has resulted in "overlapping" of physicalities.
 Instead of races and subspecies, he prefers the notion of mixed ethnic groups.
 His writing further emphasizes the complexity of our descent and rejects claims that support one race being superior when compared to others.

-He says this idea or concept of race originated around the 18th century.
-The concept developing as a direct result of slavery and the slave trade.
-As a side effect of slavery, naturally, humanity has divided racially; this has carried and proceeded to dominate culture.
-The physical difference furthered the establishment of races and evident differences between individuals.
-He mentions Darwin and other forefathers who touched on this topic when they attempted to explain race to all.
-He touches on society, genetics, psychological, culture, war, democracy, eugenics, and social factors as contributors that enhance this idea of race.
+He says this idea or concept of race originated around the 18th century as a direct result of slavery and the slave trade.
+As a side effect of slavery, naturally, humanity has divided racially; this has persisted and proceeded to dominate culture.
+He mentions Darwin and other authors who touched on this topic.
+He touches on society, genetics, psychology, culture, war, democracy, eugenics, and social factors as contributors that enhance this idea of race.

 Man's Most Dangerous Myth was revised into new editions six times by Montagu, the last in 1997 when he was 92 years old, and is still in print over 75 years after its initial publication.

 The Natural Superiority of Women

 Originally produced as a magazine article, The Natural Superiority of Women, published in 1952, was one of the major documents of second-wave feminism and the only one written by a man.
-Using his background as a physical anthropologist, Montagu points to the biological advantages that the women of the human species have for long-term survival and their superior emotional intelligence.
+Using his background as a physical anthropologist, Montagu points to the biological advantages that females of the human species have for long-term survival and their superior emotional intelligence.
 The book was revised five times, the last edition published shortly before his death in 1999 and still in print.